theodi/chatgpt-proxy/README.md

 - This project uses the [OpenAI Node.js library](https://github.com/openai/openai-node) for API communication.
 - Special thanks to OpenAI for providing the ChatGPT API.

-Feel free to customize and extend this README.md to provide more detailed information or additional usage instructions if necessary.